Jacob City Horse Tram

 January 1, 1884

-"Hidden Treasure: the ore occurs in large bodies; thirty tons per day is the general daily average produced by a working force of seventy five men, from the mine leads a tram way 1,200 feet long down the bill to the wagon road.
+"Hidden Treasure: the ore occurs in large bodies; thirty tons per day is the general daily average produced by a working force of seventy five men, from the mine leads a tram way 1,200 feet long down the hill to the wagon road.
 The mine is extensively developed to a depth of more than 1,400 feet on the dip of the vein.
 The Chicago works on the same ore body as the Hidden Treasure, is largely developed and has produced in past years large quantities of excellent ore.
 Each of the aforesaid mines has a smelter, the Waterman and the Chicago, situated nine miles distant on Rush Lake to work their ores."
 (Salt Lake Herald, January 1, 1884)

 (Note in the above summary of the Hidden Treasure mine, there is no mention of a horse tram.)